We provide an overview of the concept behind super practices, what this could mean for you, and offer insight into the support available now.

-There are options to explore for those considering super practices, as all the above categories have several subsets.
-We then convert the outputs of these discussions into an agreed set of principles, - a heads of terms - that your legal advisers can convert to a legally binding agreement to allow you to progress as planned.
+There are plenty of options to explore for those considering super practices, as all the above categories have several subsets.
+We then convert the outputs of these discussions into an agreed set of principles, - a heads of terms - that your legal advisers can convert to a legally binding agreement.

-This is not about merging practices to then have them all delivering services exactly as they are now, as this defeats the object.
+This is not about merging practices to then have them all delivering services exactly as they are now.
 In forming a Super Practice, we work with and encourage our clients to start to think in a radically different way, to re-think their current delivery model as they come together, and develop new ways of working to meet their challenges and enable sustainability.

-We have an example within our work of practices taking an approach akin to the “John Lewis model” of shared ownership and benefit to all working within the new super practice.
+We have worked with practices which have taken an approach akin to the 'John Lewis model' of shared ownership and benefit to all working within the new super practice.
 This model of equity is tied to practice performance, income and overall profitability beyond baseline projections.
 This is designed to encourage people to maximise every opportunity, towards the overall prosperity of the business.

-For more information on how we can help you, or to set up an initial FREE OF CHARGE exploratory meeting, please contact Alison Westmacott, Associate Director of Primary Care.
+For more information on how we can help you, or to set up an initial free exploratory meeting, contact Alison Westmacott, Associate Director of Primary Care.
 E: firstname.lastname@example.org T: 07919 303 792

-Alison Westmacott is a highly performing, degree educated, senior NHS manager with experience in development, implementation and delivery of large scale change programmes within a healthcare environment.
-Alison has 12 years’ experience within the NHS and 9 years in commercial organisations supporting the NHS.
+Alison Westmacott is a high performing senior NHS manager with experience in development, implementation and delivery of large scale change programmes within a healthcare environment.
+Alison has 12 years’ experience within the NHS and nine years in commercial organisations supporting the NHS.

-Alison commenced her NHS career in a clinical operational environment as a practice manager and is a skilled programme manager having working with Primary Care clinicians through periods of change providing support through the implementation of the General Medical Services contract nationally, leading the development of Practice-based Commissioning, delivering change to service delivery benefiting patients and providing a CCG with appropriate expert support during the transition period to enable it to successfully apply in wave 1 to be a statutory commissioning organisation.
+Alison started her NHS career in a clinical operational environment as a practice manager and is a skilled programme manager having working with Primary Care clinicians providing support through the implementation of the General Medical Services contract, leading the development of Practice-based Commissioning, delivering change to service delivery and providing a CCG with appropriate expert support to enable it to successfully apply to be a wave 1 statutory commissioning organisation.

-Scott McKenzie has collaborated successfully in establishing new federations and companies, and with SCW will draw upon best practice utilising several unique approaches.
+Scott McKenzie has collaborated successfully in establishing new federations and companies and, with SCW, will draw on best practice utilising several unique approaches.
 His process-led approach, combined with strong implementation, secures excellent outcomes and income for you.